-As a parent it is important for you to understand eyecare through the growing phases of your child.
+As a parent, it is important for you to understand eye care through the different growth phases of your child.
 Just like regular health exams, eye exams are equally important.
-Approximately ¼ of elementary enrolled children have vision problems.
+Approximately 25% of elementary school children have vision problems.

 Parents often assume they would recognize if a child was having issues with their vision which in many cases simply isn’t true.
-Children are highly adaptive the situation and their environment and may not indicate any concern.
+Children are highly adaptive to their situation and their environment which may not indicate any concern.

-The early detection and treatment of eye and vision problems should be in every parents rule book.
-Vision affects every aspects of a child’s development, from gross and find motor skills to language.
+The early detection and treatment of eye and vision problems should be every parent’s priority.
+Vision affects every aspect of a child’s development; from gross and fine motor skills to language.
 It also impacts a child’s learning and skill development, including reading, copying, group involvement and staying focused in class.
-All of these things can have a tremendous impact on children’s growth and confidence.
+All of these things can have a tremendous impact on children’s academic success, confidence, and even personal growth.

-Only an examining Optometrist can determine the exact frequency a patient should be having an exam but here is a guide published by the CAO for children with low risk:
+Only an examining optometrist can determine the exact frequency with which a patient should be having an exam.
+However, the Canadian Association of Optometrists recommends the following for low-risk children:

 Children are covered for a basic eye exam, annually, if they are under the age of 18.